ti-community-infra/devstats/README.md

 # devstats

-📈CNCF-created tool for analyzing and graphing developer contributions
+TiDB's community tool for analyzing and graphing developer contributions.

+**The project was forked from [cncf/devstats](https://github.com/cncf/devstats) and redeveloped on top of it.**